gerardDonahue/GTCC_CVPR2024/README.md

 Code for paper titled, "Learning to Predict Activity Progress by Self-Supervised Video Alignment" by Gerard Donahue and Ehsan Elhamifar, published at CVPR 2024.

 # Paper Details
 "Learning to Predict Activity Progress by Self-Supervised Video Alignment" offers a method to predict activity progress for both monotonic and in-the-wild activity-based procedural videos.
-The paper can be accessed (here.)[https://openaccess.thecvf.com/content/CVPR2024/html/Donahue_Learning_to_Predict_Activity_Progress_by_Self-Supervised_Video_Alignment_CVPR_2024_paper.html]
+The paper can be accessed [here.](https://openaccess.thecvf.com/content/CVPR2024/html/Donahue_Learning_to_Predict_Activity_Progress_by_Self-Supervised_Video_Alignment_CVPR_2024_paper.html)

 The primary tool we use to predict progress is video alignment (our proposed method for video alignment is called Generalized Temporal Cycle-Consistency, or GTCC), where progress prediction comes as an extremely useful byproduct of a multi-cycleback consistent embedding space amongst same-activity videos that are alignable.
 This github page is to increase the accessibility of our method for research or industrial purposes.

-To understand the technical mechanisms in GTCC, please read (our paper)[https://openaccess.thecvf.com/content/CVPR2024/html/Donahue_Learning_to_Predict_Activity_Progress_by_Self-Supervised_Video_Alignment_CVPR_2024_paper.html].
+To understand the technical mechanisms in GTCC, please read [our paper](https://openaccess.thecvf.com/content/CVPR2024/html/Donahue_Learning_to_Predict_Activity_Progress_by_Self-Supervised_Video_Alignment_CVPR_2024_paper.html).

 # Environment Setup
 We use python version 3.8.10.
 Additionally, we use Ubuntu 18.04.
 Please set up a virtual environment with this python version and ideally the same linux version and run the following command: